-- 1 Analysis of recent measurements at Port Arthur and earlier analysis in the region have shown that although the lunar semi-diurnal tides are the biggest factor, the diurnal tides are comparable (there is a solar semi-diurnal amphidrome just south of Port Arthur).
-In the predictions, at times of large diurnal tides (which had their maximum in the 18.6-year nodal cycle in1839-1840), some of the semi-diurnal turning points are not present, but they are recorded in the observations. - 2 The systematic difference in the observed and predicted times of high water and low water shows that the observers did not consider the absolute time as critical; the predictions were prepared for time zone (GMT 1000), whereas the observations were probably nominally to a local time, based on the longitude of Hobart (147° 20' E), which would make the predicted times about 11 minutes later.
-The differences in Table 1 between observed and predicted times, with observed times on average about 50 minutes ahead of predictions, cannot be explained by this alone. - 3 The much greater scatter in the interval between predicted tides than those observed is very revealing.
+- Analysis of recent measurements at Port Arthur and earlier analysis in the region have shown that although the lunar semi-diurnal tides are the biggest factor, the diurnal tides are comparable (there is a solar semi-diurnal amphidrome just south of Port Arthur).
+In the predictions, at times of large diurnal tides (which had their maximum in the 18.6-year nodal cycle in1839-1840), some of the semi-diurnal turning points are not present, but they are recorded in the observations - 2.
+The systematic difference in the observed and predicted times of high water and low water shows that the observers did not consider the absolute time as critical; the predictions were prepared for time zone (GMT 1000), whereas the observations were probably nominally to a local time, based on the longitude of Hobart (147° 20' E), which would make the predicted times about 11 minutes later.
+The differences in Table 1 between observed and predicted times, with observed times on average about 50 minutes ahead of predictions, cannot be explained by this alone - 3.
+The much greater scatter in the interval between predicted tides than those observed is very revealing.
 It shows that readings were taken at the times of expected high and low waters, based on the assumption of a semi-diurnal tidal regime.
 Although the times of the readings are recorded to the nearest minute, it appears that there was no attempt to make a series of readings around each turning point time which would be necessary to fix it exactly: instead the observers were probably instructed to take readings at specified times.
 On average these would be close to high water or low water, but not the true times for the tidal regime at Port Arthur.
 This pattern seems to prove that the observations were made by eye rather than with an automatic recording tide gauge, as such differences would have become apparent very quickly for automatic recording gauges.
-The relative lack of concern about the exact time of turning points is understandable, given that Lempriere's main concern was to compute the ranges of the tide. - 4 Table 2 summarises the difference between the predicted and the observed high and low water levels for 1841 and 1842.
-It shows that the observed high water levels were consistently higher than the predicted high water levels, by 0.088 m in 1841, and by 0.115 m in 1842.
+The relative lack of concern about the exact time of turning points is understandable, given that Lempriere's main concern was to compute the ranges of the tide

+4. Table 2 summarises the difference between the predicted and the observed high and low water levels for 1841 and 1842.
+It shows that the observed high water levels were consistently higher than the predicted high

+Figure 4: A comparison of the predicted and observed high water and low water intervals for 1841 showing the observations have much less scatter than the predictions; turning points were expected at regular intervals.
+(The gaps are where semi-diurnal tides were replaced by diurnal tides.)
+The predictions have a much wider spread, with a clear spring-neap cycle water levels, by 0.088 m in 1841, and by 0.115 m in 1842.
 Conversely, the observed low water levels were consistently lower than the predicted low water levels, by 0.086 m in 1841 and by 0.136 m in 1842.
-These systematic differences contribute to the fact that the standard deviation between the 1841 and 1842 data and predictions is 0.34 m, which is nearly three times as large as the standard deviation of the difference between our modern observations and predictions (0.13 m).
+These systematic differences contribute to the fact that the standard deviation between the 1841 and 1842 data and predictions is 0.34 m, which is nearly three times as large as the standard deviation of the difference between our modern observations and predictions (0.13 m)

-Mean (m) Std.
-Dev (m) Total Values
+mean (m) std dev (m) total values

 1841

-High waters 0.088 0.189 698
+high waters 0.088 0.189 698

-Low waters -0.086 0.235 698
+low waters -0.086 0.235 698

 1842

-High waters 0.115 0.253 705
+high waters 0.115 0.253 705

-Low waters -0.136 0.262 705
+low waters -0.136 0.262 705